Azure/azure-docs-sdk-dotnet/api/overview/azure/preview/template-readme.md

 ---
 title: Azure Batch client library for Python
-keywords: Azure, dotnet, SDK, API, Azure.Security.Attestation,
+keywords: Azure, .net, SDK, API, Azure.Template,
 author: maggiepint
 ms.author: magpint
-ms.date: 12/08/2020
+ms.date: 10/22/2020
 ms.topic: article
 ms.prod: azure
 ms.technology: azure
-ms.devlang: dotnet
+ms.devlang: .net
 ms.service:
 ---

+# README.md template

+Use the guidelines in each section of this template to ensure consistency and readability of your README.
+The README resides in your package's GitHub repository at the root of its directory within the repo.
+It's also used as the package distribution page (NuGet, PyPi, npm, etc.) and as a Quickstart on docs.microsoft.com.
+See [Azure.Template/README.md](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Template_1.0.3-beta.49/sdk/template/Azure.Template/README.md) for an example following this template.

+**Title**: The H1 of your README should be in the format: `# [Product Name] client library for [Language]`

+* All headings, including the H1, should use **sentence-style capitalization**.
+Refer to the [Microsoft Style Guide][style-guide-msft] and [Microsoft Cloud Style Guide][style-guide-cloud] for more information.
+* Example: `# Azure Batch client library for Python - Version 1.0.3-beta.49
+`

-# Azure Attestation client library for .NET - Version 1.0.0-alpha.1
+# Azure Template client library for .NET - Version 1.0.3-beta.49

 **Introduction**: The introduction appears directly under the title (H1) of your README.